 Critical Dunes in Michigan

 Lake Michigan sand dunes are part of the largest system of freshwater dunes in the world.
 In Michigan, there are about 225,000 acres of sand dunes.
-In 1989, the Michigan government designated approximately 74,000 of those acres as critical dunes.
-These areas are the tallest, most spectacular dunes along Lake Michigan and Lake Superior.
+In 1989 the tallest, and most spectacular of these dunes (roughly 74,000 acres) were designated as “Critical Dune,” and are protected by state regulation.

-Permits for Critical Dunes and High Risk Erosion Areas
+Permits for Critical dunes & High-Risk Erosion Areas

 Required for earth moving, vegetation removal, and/or construction

-Michigan law, Part 353, Sand Dune Protection and Management, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, requires landowners to get a permit from Michigan Department of Environmental Quality (MDEQ) for projects that involve earth moving, vegetation removal, and/or construction.
-If you are planning a project in a critical dunes or high risk erosion area, contact the Michigan Department of Environmental Quality (MDEQ) for information about a per-permit meeting.
+Michigan law, Part 353, Sand Dune Protection and Management, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, requires landowners to get a permit from Michigan Department of Environment, Great Lakes, and Energy (EGLE) for projects that involve earthmoving, vegetation removal, and/or construction.
+If you are planning a project in critical dunes or high risk erosion area, contact EGLE for information about a per-permit meeting.